demisto/content-docs/docs/contributing/sla.md

    2. Your reviewer will publish his initial response to your changes within **5 business days**.

-   3. If you were required to make changes to the code, you have made the necessary changes, and have updated about it in a message on the PR - your reviewer will respond within **3 business days**.
+   3. If requested, after the needed changes were done, and a corresponding message in the pull request was posted - your reviewer will respond within **3 business days**.
+Note, you might have a couple of such fixes rounds, the above holds for each of them.

    4. Your reviewer will be available for any questions during the review process - you can contact him on the PR itself or on slack (DFIR community).